krisparis/java3d/specs/user_stories/US-1.md

 - during a free fall
 - after a throw with initial velocity
-- after a rebond on a surface.
+- after a rebond on a surface
 - taking into account the friction force on a surface
 - taking into account the angular velocity of the ball

-**So that** the 3d game will use the implemented engine for simulating realistic ball motion.
+**So that** the 3d game will use the implemented engine for simulating realistic ball motion

 ## Acceptance criteria: